 What’s more, with a credit line, you don’t have to worry about continually reapplying and waiting through the vetting process every year or so.

 Business term loans offer a lump-sum payment, the entirety of which a borrower repays with interest in regular installments.
 In certain agreements, you must pay a prepayment penalty if you pay off a loan in full before its amortization period.

 A term loan can cover the cost of a fixed, one-time purchase.
 Term loans make the most sense in scenarios where you need to use the entire borrowed amount right away.

 After you’ve taken out a loan and repaid it, you need to apply again for additional funds.

 Where to Find the Best Online Business Lines of Credit

 If you’re an established business with a fair-to-excellent credit score, you’ll likely see the most competitive interest rates and repayment terms with banks and credit unions.
 While the process to apply and get funded can take time, if you aren’t in a rush for funds and meet bank minimum requirements, you could save money and benefit from lower interest rates, higher line of credit limits and extended payment terms.

 One of the best banks for business lines of credit includes PNC Bank, which offers up to $100,000 in unsecured funding and up to a $3 million secured credit line.
 This bank has an A+ rating with the Better Business Bureau and a 3.9-star Bankrate rating.

 Online Lending Marketplaces

-Business lines of credit make for a flexible and accessible source of debt financing for startups and burgeoning enterprises alike.
-However, if you’re strapped for time and can’t wait around while banks and credit unions process your application, we suggest applying for an online business line of credit.
+If you’re strapped for time and can’t wait around while banks and credit unions process your application, consider applying for an online business line of credit.